Susurrus-LLC/langua/travis-buddy-success-template.md

-## Your pull request is passing all tests
+## Your pull request is passing all TravisCI tests

 Hey @{{pullRequestAuthor}},